Часто задаваемые вопросы

 No. A buffer tank is not needed but recommended for setups where the hydrogen outlet is not directly connected to a storage tank.
 In those cases, a buffer tank of 50 L per electrolyser keeps the pressure at the output stable and prevents the system from ramping up and down too often.

-The water storage capacity of the Enapter WT is 35 litres.
+The water storage capacity of the Enapter WT is 38.5 litres.
 The pump of the WT offers a supply rate of up to 3.8 L/min.
-Depending on the length of the pipes to the electrolysers a single typical refilling can be accomplished in between 1-2 minutes.
-(WT2.1 data sheet)
+Depending on the length of the pipes to the electrolysers a single typical refilling can be accomplished in between 10-20 seconds.
+This allows 11 electrolysers to be refilled at the same time if the water in the WT is accordingly refilled.
+(WT2.1 data sheet))

 The Enapter dryer raises the output purity of hydrogen gas from the AEM electrolyser to >99.999% in molar fraction.
 It is a hybrid temperature/pressure swing adsorption system that comprises two cartridges filled with a highly adsorbent material.
 The system is fully integrated into the Enapter Energy Management Sytem (EMS) to monitor the state, temperatures, and pressures.